Mafia: Definitive Edition: Reception

-Mafia: Definitive Edition received "generally favorable reviews" from critics, according to review aggregator Metacritic.
+Mafia: Definitive Edition received "generally favorable reviews" from critics, according to review aggregator website Metacritic.

 IGN gave the game 8/10, writing: "Completely rebuilt from the ground up, Mafia: Definitive Edition features excellent performances from its new cast, a fantastic driving model, and a beautiful and authentic city oozing with 1930s atmosphere like overfilled cannoli."

 GameSpot gave the game a 6/10, praising the story and performances but criticizing the dated combat and movements.
 Game Informer gave the game a 5.5/10, writing: "Faithful almost to a fault, Hangar 13's remake puts a glossy finish on a title that is fundamentally musty by contemporary standards."

-The original developer and writer of the first game, Dan Vávra, praised the remake's graphics, though criticised some changes to the script, as well as certain physics elements involving weapons and vehicles.
-Vavra departed 2K Games in 2009, and had no involvement or knowledge about the game's production.

 Sales

 In its first week of release the game was the third-best-selling in the UK, with the Mafia Trilogy finishing sixth.